X

 Genji Monogatari (The Tale of Genji) – Onryo Tales

-Genji Monogatari (The Tale of the Genji), which is considered to be the world’s first modern novel can be received as one of the Chinkon novels.
-The Japanese acquired the technique to the repose of souls by telling a story, let losers flourish in the fictional world – a story.
+Genji Monogatari (The Tale of the Genji) is considered the world’s first modern novel and one of the Chinkon novels.
+The Japanese acquired the technique to repose souls by telling a story, letting losers flourish in the fictional world – a story.

-What kind of structure a story has to have for the repose of souls?
+What kind of structure must a story have for the repose of souls?
 There are two.
-One is to write from the loser’s side and the other is writing for the dead from the point of view of the living to console their souls.
+One is to write from the loser’s side, and the other is to write for the dead from the point of view of the living to console their souls.

 The reason why Genji Monogatari was born can be assumed by looking at who Murasaki Shikibu, the author, served.
 She served the Empress of the Fujiwara family, which annihilated the opponent Minamoto family (Genji).